NeonSludge/ansible-dns-inventory/README.md

 | SRV  | Host service identifier(s).
 This will be split further using the `txt.keys.separator` to produce a hierarchy of groups.
 Required.
 Can also be a comma-delimited list. |
 | VARS | Optional host variables.                                                                                                                                    |

-All key names and separators are customizable via `ansible-dns-inventory`'s config file.
+All keys and separators are customizable via `ansible-dns-inventory`'s config file.
-Key values are validated and can only contain numbers and letters of the Latin alphabet, except for the service identifier(s) which can also contain the `txt.keys.separator` symbol.
+Values are validated and can only contain numbers and letters of the Latin alphabet, except for the service identifier(s) which can also contain the `txt.keys.separator` symbol.

 ### Host variables